oluwafemidiakhoa/AI_Genesis_Engine/README.md

 Try generating a boilerplate with the default (free) options.
 Enter a valid Lemon Squeezy license key to unlock the Pro features and test a more advanced boilerplate generation.
 📄 License
 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code.
+You are free to use, modify, and distribute this code."# AI_Genesis_Engine"